nomppy/auto-gradescope/README.md

 # Overview

+_For educational purposes only.
+Obviously I would never use this, obviously.

 This is a simple python script that automates grading questions on gradescope.

 You will need to provide the following inputs, specified in `main.py`: